inclu-media/SuperDuo/README.md

 #### PagerFragment

-* update_scores was moved gere from the MainScreenFragment.
+* update_scores was moved here from the MainScreenFragment.
 The number of unnecessary API calls is highly reduced by that.

 #### scoresAdapter